MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 ### Visual Studio for Arm64

 Visual Studio is available as a [native Arm64 application](/visualstudio/install/visual-studio-on-arm-devices) on Windows 11 Arm64.
-In Visual Studio 17.10 and later, SSDT is available for Arm64.
+In Visual Studio 17.10 and later, SSDT is available for Arm64 with [some limitations](https://techcommunity.microsoft.com/t5/azure-sql-blog/announcing-sql-server-data-tools-ssdt-for-arm64-architecture-in/ba-p/4103928).
 To install or configure Visual Studio to include SSDT on an Arm64 device:

 1. Install Visual Studio 17.10 or later on your Arm64 device.